ctera/ctera-python-sdk/docs/source/UserGuides/Edge/Quickstart.rst

 Eager to get started?
 This page gives a good introduction in how to get started with the CTERA SDK and the Edge Filer APIs.

-First, make sure that aiohttp is :ref:`installed<cterasdk-installation>` and up-to-date
+First, make sure that cterasdk is :ref:`installed<cterasdk-installation>` and up-to-date

 Let’s get started with some simple examples.